 Julienne has a conversation with Irene, comparing and contrasting their shared life experience of spending time in care as women of colour.

 Chris tells us about his experiences growing up with Caribbean heritage in East London in the 1970’s and 80’s.

 Winston - who was placed in care with Barnardo’s at the age of three - talks to Tyjae, a young man from London, who attends our Youthbuild Academy in Lewisham.

-To learn more about the Oral History Project, please visit the website:
+Learn more about the Oral History Project:

 Our pilot season is developed and recorded in conjunction with the National FGM Centre, a partnership of Barnardo's and the Local Government Authority.
 We explore female genital mutilation, Kindoki (a form of witchcraft), and the stigma attached to albinism, through interviews with inspiring survivors.
 Mardoche, Mama Sylla and Demi talk openly about the painful, difficult and life threatening situations they were placed in and how they had the strength within themselves, as well as the support of Barnardo's, to heal.

 Ep1: FGM with Mama Sylla